sergiozuckermann/Equipo5/videogames/GDD_Template.md

 ### **Mindset**

 The ideal mindset we strive for in this game is the following: We want the user to feel a sense of wonder at the start of the game as he is being told the story of the game.
 When the user has chosen his battle abilities and has a bit more of context as well as power, we want the player to feel powerful and excited for this new adventure.
 To provoke the player even more we plan on adding NPC’s whose purpose is to slow the player down (MOB´s), so the salvation of his furry companion doesn't come that easy.
 This will provoke the player to prepare and strategically play his way into the castle.
+A feeling of urge and hurry for saving scooby will also be provoked, by the dialogs of the NPCs and shaggy's flashbacks.

 ## _Technical_